currinjs/CurrinJS/aio/content/guide/form-validation.md

 ### Component class
 The original component code for Template 1 stayed the same; however, Template 2 requires some changes in the component.
-This section covers the code necessary in Template 2's component class to acquire the Angular form control and compose error messages.
+This section covers the code necessary in Template 2's component class to acquire the Currin form control and compose error messages.

-The first step is to acquire the form control that Angular created from the template by querying for it.
+The first step is to acquire the form control that Currin created from the template by querying for it.

 Look back at the top of the component template at the `#heroForm` template variable in the `<form>` element: